• Skip to primary navigation

 • ¼ cup milk

-• 3.5 tablespoons strawberry liquid
+• 3.5 tablespoons strawberry syrup

 • ¼ teaspoon red food coloring (I use McCormick.
 You may need less if you’re using a gel or paste)